 - Part 4: Five easy ways to help raise your credit score

-Money makes the world go round, but it’s credit that makes that money flow a little easier.
+Money makes the world go round, but it’s credit that makes money flow a little easier.

 What does a credit report show?

-At the simplest level, a credit report details your entire credit history using information gathered from a variety of sources, including lenders, landlords and utilities.
-It exhaustively outlines all of your past and present accounts and payments, including credit card accounts, mortgages, student loans – and even inquiries into your credit history by other lenders.
+A credit report details your entire credit history using information gathered from a variety of sources, including lenders, landlords, and utilities.
+It outlines all of your past and present accounts and payments, including credit card accounts, mortgages, student loans – and even inquiries into your credit history by other lenders.

 It also details how much you owe, how long each account has been open, and how often any of your payments are made on time.
 In addition, credit reports include public records like collection actions or court judgments, as well as property tax liens or bankruptcy filings.